Multi-Timeframe Confluence: A Framework for Better Analysis

 What is Multi-Timeframe Confluence?

 Confluence means multiple pieces of evidence pointing to the same conclusion.
-In trading, it means:
+In market research, it means:

 - Higher timeframe shows uptrend